"Vancouver's foremost avant garde experimental, exploratory theatre company"

 Artwork by Tomoyo Ihaya

 A personal sacrifice for the good of all.
 A surrender of body, self, and mind.
 Feel this burning moment.
-Eyes Water Fire is a transdisciplinary collaboration with visual artist Tomoyo Ihaya and is based on her work Eyes Water Fire.
-The development phase began in November 2020.
-A public showing is planned for early 2021.
+Eyes Water Fire (working title) is a transdisciplinary collaboration with visual artist Tomoyo Ihaya and is based on her work Eyes Water Fire.
+The project continues Fight With a Stick's collaborative explorations with other-than-human materialities.
+The development phase began in November 2020 and ended in May 2021.
+Full production has been delayed due to the pandemic but we are hoping to bring the show to live audiences in late 2021 or early 2022.

 Trans: Experiments in Living